Child Care Innovation Fund Opportunities

 In recognition of the critical need to both stabilize and expand access to high quality family child care, ECIC’s Child Care Innovation Fund is offering specific resources – through this Caring for MI Future grant opportunity – to establish staffed family child care networks in all four ECSN regions.
 A family child care network is an interconnected group of providers and families that comes together to enhance supports for home-based child care, including quality, access to services, and sustainability.

-This funding opportunity is for applicants who want to partner with ECIC’s Child Care Innovation Fund to:
+This funding opportunity supports grantees partnering with ECIC’s Child Care Innovation Fund to:

 • Connect and support home-based child care programs in the delivery of essential services to improve program quality and strengthen home-based child care.